 Day 12: Taroudant / Marrakech / Dakhla

-Enjoy your breakfast, check-out and be transferred to Marrakech-Menara airport, 2 hours prior to departure time to catch your flight to Dakhla.
-Upon Arrival, your driver will be waiting for you at the terminal and transfer you to your hotel.
+Enjoy your breakfast, check-out, and be transferred to Marrakech-Menara Airport, 2 hours prior to departure time to catch your flight to Dakhla.
+Upon arrival, your driver will be waiting for you at the terminal and transfer you to your hotel.
 Upon arrival at the hotel, check in and freshen up before you enjoy a seafood lunch.
 Then set out on a 4×4 excursion in the desert.
 It is a two-hour trip through the dunes, which offers varied landscapes and ends up in the water for a fish pedicure.
 Along the way, you will see many camels and part of the traditions specific to the Sahara Desert.
 Then savor sunset at a beach called “Portorico” that had been closed for many years.
 Recently it was opened to all visitors.

 Dakhla region was inhabited by Berbers and Arabs since ancient times.
-Due its complex geopolitical situation, Dakhla was influenced by Spain, Morocco, Mauritania and even Saharawi nomads.
+Due to its complex geopolitical situation, Dakhla was influenced by Spain, Morocco, Mauritania and even Saharawi nomads.
 Established by the Spanish in 1844 and formerly called Villa Cisneros, Dakhla lies just north of the Tropic of Cancer on a sandy peninsula stretching 40 km from the main coastline.
-It is a very lonely 500km drive from Laayoune (more than 1000 km from Agadir) through endless desert.
+It is a very lonely 500km drive from Laayoune (more than 1000 km from Agadir) through the endless desert.

 Dakhla city is lost between the waters of the Atlantic and the sands of the Sahara.
 It is a place whose pleasures should be devoured.
 There are miles of beaches throughout the city that give you an opportunity to relax or to participate in a wide array of water sports.
 These shores are among the most beautiful in Morocco.
 Sheltered from the world by the surrounding desert, they are a peaceful haven.
 An ideal spot for lounging under the sun at a constant, year-round temperature of 77°.
 La Crique Hotel – Sea View Bungalow (B)